YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Packaging
 ---------

-The exercises are carried out by booting guest virtual machines (also called software appliances) on your host computer.
+**The exercises in this workshop are carried out by booting guest virtual machines (also called software appliances) on your host computer**.
 Think of a virtual machine as a “computer within a computer”.
 A guest virtual machine can run a different operating system from that of the host computer.
 The host computer might itself run Linux, Windows, OS X, or any other operating system and the guest can run Linux with YottaDB as well as other applications.
 "Emulation" or "virtualization" software helps you set up a guest system on a host computer.
 On the host computer, the disk images of the Acculturation Workshop guide look like ordinary files in the file system.

 +++++
 Linux